-Ellen has consulted on many high-profile criminal and civil cases, including white-collar criminal matters, securities litigation, and intellectual property cases, among others.
+Ellen has consulted on many high-profile criminal and civil cases, including, among others, white-collar criminal matters, securities litigation, employment matters, and intellectual property cases.
 She is particularly skilled at designing research to answer complex strategic questions and helping attorneys interpret the research findings and their implications for trial strategy.

 Prior to DOAR, Ellen conducted research in social-service settings, and has also taught courses in social psychology and in research methodology at New York University, the New School for Social Research, and Fordham University.
 She has also published articles on many aspects of trial strategy and has presented widely to attorneys and judges.